Revisiting Metroid Prime

 There’s no question that Metroid Prime is an immersive and timeless masterpiece which is as well polished as any release by Nintendo.
-While the GameCube was known for classic games with timeless art styles, such as The Legend of Zelda: The Wind Waker, Prime is perhaps the only major game in Nintendo’s history that can tout timelessness as well as realistic graphical fidelity nearly fourteen years after its original release.
+While the GameCube was known for classic games with timeless art styles, such as The Legend of Zelda: The Wind Waker, Prime is perhaps the only major game in Nintendo’s history that can tout timelessness as well as realistic graphical fidelity decades after its original release.

 A 1080p Spirit in a 480p Body

 Despite releasing in November 2002 on hardware less capable than most modern smartwatches, (the GameCube has 43 MB of non-unified RAM, a 485 MHz CPU, and the Flipper GPU, which is capable of outputting a maximum of 9.4 GFLOPS) Metroid Prime is one of the most soundly constructed video games of all time.
 It runs at 60 frames per second while displaying multiple enemies and complex particle effects, a testament to how well Retro Studios’ coding utilizes the GameCube’s power.

 Even fellow AAA titles such as Final Fantasy XII, which released nearly five years later, lack the visual fidelity present in Prime, and the margin isn’t close.
 The original version of the game, but especially the version present in the Wii’s Metroid Prime Trilogy, is beautifully designed and impressive at 480p, with few signs of compression when played on a large, 1080p display.
 If there was ever a game from the sixth console generation that didn’t need an HD remaster, but instead looked as beautiful as many modern games, it’s Metroid Prime.